mredig/SwiftSerial/README.md

 * Thread safety
 * BaudRate has UInt initializer
 * Added `SwiftTerminal` demo to connect and interface with a serial connection
+* I kept the original methods that I changed around, but marked as deprecated.
+I intend to eventually remove them, but I don't want to disrupt anyone relying on this in the meantime.